 - 1. You are expected to maintain academic integrity in this course according to the student academic behavior standards.
 For further details take a look at: Undergraduate Student Policies and/or Graduate Student Policies OR keep reading below! - 2.
-Keep up with the readings.
-You will have chapters, modules, discussion postings, and e-mail messages to read for the class.
-As with any learning experience, the more you are able to put into reading, thinking, and applying the material in this course, the more you will get out of the course.

-- 3. Be prepared to spend at least 6 9 hours per week working on this course.
+Keep up with the readings and course materials.
+You will have chapters, discussion postings, and other materials to read for class.
+You will have lecture videos to watch.
+As with any learning experience, the more you are able to put into reading, thinking, and applying the material, the more you will get out of the course. - 3.
+Be prepared to spend at least 6 9 hours per week working on this course.
 If you are less experienced with online learning, and/or less experienced with the content of this course, expect to spend more hours per week to participate fully. - 4.
-Don't turn in late exams or assignments.
-Late submissions will result in a lower grade (see policy above). - 5.
+Don't turn in late assignments, quizzes, or exams.
+Late submissions will result in a lower grade. - 5.
 Work with others.
-You are required to make every effort to work effectively and promptly with others in your groups and discussion boards.
-Fair criticism of your failure to work effectively with others may significantly affect your collaboration and grade.
+You are required to make every effort to work effectively and promptly with others in discussion boards.
+Fair criticism of your failure to work effectively with others may significantly affect your grade.